 |Snappa||$10 a month||Good range of templates.||None.|

-Youzign is my favourite alternative to Canva.
+Youzign is my favorite alternative to Canva (you can read Youzign user reviews here).
 It’s a graphics software with bells and whistles (or should I say coloring pencils and drawing paper).
 It comes with a library of inbuilt social media templates and hundreds of ready to edit designs, which is pretty standard for this type of software.
-Cool features include the image cropping and the integration with a number of photo sites that provide copyright free photos.
+Cool features include the image cropping and the integration with a number of photo sites that provide copyright-free photos.

 If you’re entering a crowded marketplace you need a unique selling point.
 For DesignBold it’s the ability to invite people to view and edit your designs.
 That’s a pretty useful feature for small teams or if you’re designing for a client.
 The other funky feature is the ability to upload your own custom fonts (it’s a pretty essential feature if you want your designs to stand out).

-On the graphics design side, PicMonkey makes it easy for you to create social media graphics, posters and other graphics.
+On the graphic design side, PicMonkey makes it easy for you to create social media graphics, posters, and other graphics.
 There are some nice custom fonts that run alongside the standard Google fonts.
 Everything is wrapped up in a nice user interface.
 A single license costs $9 a month.